Zhiyuanlu000217/cst8917-lab1/README.md

 13. Trigger the function by pressing `F1` > `Azure functions: Execute functions now` > Then follow the prompt to locate the newly deployed function.

 14. Check Storage Explorer, a new message should be added.

+## 2. Connect Azure Functions to Azure SQL Database using Visual Studio Code

+### Prequest

+> [!Important]
+> Please do not forget to clean up all the resources created during the tutorial.